-I had a feeling that in 2012 the occult agenda of the entertainment industry would be kicked in high gear.
-I was right: In the span of a week, the most important night in sports (the Superbowl – see the article about it here) and music (the Grammys) were infused with ritualistic elements witnessed by millions of viewers.
+I had a feeling that in 2012 the occult agenda of the entertainment industry would be kicked into high gear.
+I was right: In the span of a week, the most important night in sports (the Superbowl) and music (the Grammys) were infused with ritualistic elements witnessed by millions of viewers.
 While the Superbowl half-time show lasted only 13 minutes, the ritual surrounding the Grammys lasted for days and its aftermath is still going on as odd facts and accounts regarding Whitney Houston continue to surface in the media.

 This article will list several facts and events that took place before, during and after the Grammy Awards that have a symbolic significance in the grand scheme of things.
 While some of the facts mentioned here might have been the result of coincidence or poor timing, they still came together in one big, classic case of synchronicity.
 In other words, apparent coincidences sometimes reveal an underlying pattern behind events.